[This article is part of the Learner's Maya Glyph Guide.]

 · No glyphs given in K&H, K&L.

-· The pronunciation and more precise meaning of this logogram appears to be quite uncertain:
+· The pronunciation and more precise meaning of this logogram appears to be uncertain:

-o Only TOK, BMM9, 25EMC list the glyph at all, and all three sources have LEM? for the pronunciation.
+o Of the “pedagogical sources”, only TOK, BMM9, 25EMC list the glyph at all, and all three sources have LEM? for the pronunciation.

 o In the iconography, it’s an element used to label shiny objects (polished surfaces, fruit, etc), but only 25EMC gives a tentative meaning “shiny?”.

-o Even without glyphs, the word lem is not listed in the dictionary parts of K&H, K&L and EB (from which K&H and K&L are derived).
+o Even without glyphs, the word lem is not listed in the dictionary parts of K&H, K&L and EB1 (from which K&H and K&L are derived).